airswap/airswap-about/contracts/onchain-indexers.md

 # Add to Blacklist

 Add a token to the blacklist.
-Markets that include the blacklisted token will be ignored.
+Indexes that include the blacklisted token will be ignored.
 Emits an `AddToBlacklist` event.

 ```Solidity
 function addToBlacklist(